MuubNito/AliucordThemes/README.md

+# Aliucord Themes
+Some of the Aliucord themes that I made. **All of them require a plugin called *Themer*.**

+## Requirements
+- Aliucord
+- Themer Plugin
+- Dark Mode

+## Guide
+To install all themes, join the Aliucord server, hold the theme message in #themes, and choose install unsaturatedblue.

+## Rouged
+Rouged is an Aliucord theme that is nice on the eye.
+It has a red-ish unsaturated pallete.

+### Demonstration
+![Preview]
+()

-# Unsaturated Blue
+## Unsaturated Blue
 Unsaturated Blue is an Aliucord theme, focusing on using colors that arent neither vibrant neither Grey.

+You can use any transparency (except Full) for this theme but I recommend using chat and settings.
+You can also turn on the font if you want the Ubuntu font.

-## Demonstration
+### Demonstration
 (Using Chat and Settings transparency, discord font.)

 ![Preview](https://github.com/MuubNito/AliucordThemes/blob/main/Sans%20titre%2064_20230802175733.png)

-## Installation

-### Requirements
-- Aliucord
-- Themer Plugin
-- A file manager

-### Guide
-Download the .json file here and move it to Aliucord/themes folder.

-Alternatively, you can also join the Aliucord server, hold the Unsaturated Blue message in #themes, and choose install unsaturatedblue.

-You can use any transparency (except Full) but I recommend using chat and settings.
-You can also turn on the font if you want the Ubuntu font.